Muhammad-Hussain456/Fundamentals_of_Programming-/08_Control_Structures-II(Iterative_Statements).md

 ```

 ### 📘 Semantic
 Executes the loop block a fixed number of times.
+- Initialization runs once.
-Initialization runs once, then the condition is checked before each iteration.
-The update runs after each iteration.
+- Condition is checked before each iteration.
+- Update runs after each iteration.

 ### 💡 Example
 ```cpp